FMMT666/launchpad.py/README.md

 ---
 ## Upcoming attractions, notes and thoughts

-  - "Mk3": implementation for Mk3 (Mini)
-  - "LPX": implementation for Launchpad X
   - "All": either remove or add the (non-) optional \<colorcode\> argument to all methods
   - "All": RGB to color code approximation (for flash/pulse and color code methods)
   - "DCR": query mode
+  - "All": native scrolling for RGB pads
   - "CXL": x/y support (if it makes sense...)
   - "All": LedCtrlChar() make y-offset work
   - "Pro": change ButtonStateXY() to return True/False + velocity, as in the LaunchKeyMini